 Whether it be a broken arm from a skiing accident or a concussion from a car crash, physical injuries need time and the proper care to heal.
-For your arm to heal, it needs to be braced into a cast and eventually reintroduced to movement through slow, incremental physical therapy.
+For your arm to improve, it needs to be braced into a cast and eventually reintroduced to movement through slow, incremental physical therapy.

 Emotional injuries are no different.
-The stabbing of your soul and the shots to your psyche are certainly painful.
+The stabbing of your soul and the shots to your psyche are undoubtedly painful.
 But, just like a broken arm or a severe concussion, you will survive.
-It will take time and proper care, but the emotional wounds that infidelity or an affair create can be healed.
-Patience and proper care are the key.
-Below you will find the best ways to take care of yourself so that you can survive the worst emotional scar of all: a cheating partner.
+The same holds with surviving infidelity.

-Get all the details on the table
+1. Get all the details on the table

-You’d think that the initial breaking of the arm would be the worst part, until they tell you that they need to yank it back into alignment so that it can heal properly.
+You’d think that the initial breaking of the arm would be the worst part until they tell you that they need to yank it back into alignment so that it can heal properly.

-The same concept can be applied to the fresh wound of infidelity in a marriage: it’s going to get worse before it gets better.
+The same concept can be applied to the fresh wound of infidelity in marriage: it’s going to get worse before it gets better.
 More importantly–with both the broken arm and with your marriage–it needs to get worse before it gets better.

-- When did it start?
+When did it start?

-- How often did they cheat?
+How often did they cheat?

-- Is there still contact?
+Is there still a contact?

 The stories that you create in your mind about what happened, how you let it happen, and how it is probably still ongoing.
 Get the facts.
-They will be tough to swallow, but they are so important to let the healing process begin.
+They will be tough to swallow, but they are so essential to make the healing process begin.

 Nobody wants the doctor to grab, twist, and reset their broken arm to get it in alignment for proper healing.
 But the doctor knows it is what’s best for the arm’s long term health.